ricounet67/ownCloudOSX/README.md

 ###Installation
 Fire up the browser on the Server now with ```https://your.domain.here/```, before that you may need to do some port forwarding and point your domain to your public ip address.

-> Note: The path to your data folders always need to have a folder named `data` inside of them, you'll see dat in the coming configuration.
+> Note: The path to your data folders always need to have a folder named `data` inside of them, you'll see that in the coming configuration.

 ####In case you're using SQLite: